caleb-oxbor/HiveMind/README.md

 The world's greatest website for college students needing to share and collaborate on study material!

 Vision:
 HiveMind is a website where college students can collaborate and share their study materials in a single, protected environment.
-When the moderator (teacher, TA, etc.) creates a new class server, students can join and post their study resources to the forum based on the assignment.
+When the moderator (teacher, TA, etc.) creates a new class server, students can join and post their study resources to the forum based on the section.

 Functionality:
 - Students can join a collective class server created by a moderator.
 - Students will create a custom, anonymous avatar.
-- Teachers can create assignments or sections to organize student posts.
+- Teachers can create sections to organize student posts.
 - Students will not have access to other user's posts until they have posted their own work (to prevent cheating).
 - Students may rank (upvote or downvote) other user's posts to rank the quality of work.
 - If a student reaches a certain number of downvotes, your post will be removed, you lose access to other user's posts, and you may resubmit a revised version.
 - Users with high amounts of upvotes will be rewarded with customizable avatar features.
 - Moderators have the ability to remove posts they deem to be cheating, inappropriate, or spam.
-They will also have the ability to remove them from the class.
+They will also have the ability to remove students from the class.

+Software, Tools and Programming Languages:
+- Node.js
+- PostgreSQL
+- passport.js/firebase
+- React
+- Bootstrap